clasqm/yabasiclibs/README.md

 + Routines to use GUI apps.
 There is no possible way to wite a routine for every graphical text editor in Linux.
 And that is just the text editors.
 My routines are very straightforward and you should be able to adapt them to your own needs.
 + Anything to do with emacs.
 Friends don't let friends use emacs.
 + In *linuxmisclib*, routines that start up in a new xterm.
 Well, maybe much later.
 + The entire set of libraries focuses on sane defaults and getting basic functionality into yabasic.
-There are a lot of obscure switches (esp. in kdialog) that will not be implemented!
+There are a lot of obscure switches (esp. in kdialog and zenity) that will not be implemented!

-## Longer-term plans

-At some stage, I will start writing my own library, purely in yabasic, that will replicate as many of these routines as possible.
-It will look completely different, but will use the same routine names, so you will still be able to switch between libraries with a single *import* statement.
-And *that* library should work in Windows too!

 ![Thanks](./imgs/thanks.png)